Save Taxes with Expert Assisted ITR filing.

 4. Transfer of shares

-If the partner other than the suing partner has transferred or sold his rights and shares to a third party, then the other partners can file for dissolution of the firm, according to Section 44 of the Indian Partnership Act.
+If a partner other than the suing partner has transferred or sold his rights and shares to a third party, then the other partners can file for dissolution of the firm, according to Section 44 of the Indian Partnership Act.

 5. Runs on losses